johandry/mac/README.md

 ### Docker

-Yes, Docker can be installed with `brew` but, as it's an critical application I prefer to install it manually, so:
+Yes, Docker is installed but it may fail, as it's an critical application double check and install it manually, so:

 1. Download it from [here](https://download.docker.com/mac/stable/Docker.dmg)
    *(It may be required to login first with the DockerHub user)*
 2. Install it or [follow the instructions](https://docs.docker.com/docker-for-mac/install/)

+### Virtual Box

+The Virtual Box installation may fail due to a security requirement from MacOS.
+If it fail the instructions will be provided during the brew install.

+Double check it's correctly installed, if failed or still failing download and install it from [here](https://www.virtualbox.org/wiki/Downloads).

 ### AWS CLI